AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 </br>

-* **Engagement Canvas**: The Engagement Canvas is a visual tool that allows you to build and organize reusable campaigns.
+* **Engagement Map**: The Engagement Map is a visual tool that allows you to build and organize reusable campaigns.
 It's completely backwards compatible, so all existing campaigns can be viewed in this new structure with the click of a button.
 Canvases can be downloaded and shared.

 <table>
   <tr>